TA-wiah/LVN-Gameplay-Programming-Showcase/06_ThirdPersonMovement_Ledge-Walking/readme.md

 ---

+> IMPORTANT NOTE: In order to work properly the Ledge  needs to be a Blueprint with both the wall mesh and as a child the floor/ledge mesh.

-> Note: The **Blueprint version** was skipped this week due to time constraints.
+> Extra Note: The **Blueprint version** was skipped this week due to time constraints.
 On busy weeks I may leave Blueprint out to finish and refine the other two implementations.
 If specifically requested, I can go back and update the Blueprint version later, but otherwise I will continue forward to the next mechanic.